ddouglasz/pokemon/README.md

-- `getAllPokemonCharacters: ` this was interesting for me to fetch because I had to think of a way to access another set of data from the url that mnny async call would return.
-I concluded map through my returned data from the first axios call (characterSummary) then use a Promise.all()-based approach to make another call (Promise because I want all the data only when the promise have returned all of them).
+- `getAllPokemonCharacters: ` this was interesting for me to fetch because I had to think of a way to access another set of data from the url that my async call would return.
+I concluded to map through my returned data from the first axios call (`characterSummary`) then use a Promise.all-based approach to make another call (Promise because I want all the data only when the promise have returned all of them).
 I structure them in an object with my pagination data and send to the frontend where it is now available to consume when the page lands.
 I chose to send only the attribues of name and image from the promise, since that is basically what we need for the frontend